-Device Pupils Staff Mobile Phones Not allowed Staff allowed Taking photos or videos on school equipment Pupils allowed supervised by an adult Staff allowed Use of hand held devices such as personal gaming consoles Not allowed - only during golden time Staff allowed Use of personal email addresses in school Not allowed Staff allowed on school owned laptops.
-Use of school email address for personal correspondence Not allowed Staff allowed Use of online chat rooms Not allowed Not allowed Use of instant messaging services Not allowed - only within school VLE with monitored checks As pupils Use of blogs, wikis, podcasts or social networking sites Not allowed - only within school VLE with supervision and monitoring As pupils Use of video conferencing or other online video meetings Not allowed - apart from those set up by and supervised by staff As pupils School IPads Allowed, but need to be monitored by adults and directed to specific apps.
+Device Pupils Staff Mobile Phones Not allowed Staff allowed Taking photos or videos on school equipment Pupils allowed supervised by an adult Staff allowed Use of hand held devices such as personal gaming consoles Not allowed - only permitted occasions Staff allowed Use of personal email addresses in school Not allowed Staff allowed on school owned laptops.
+Use of school email address for personal correspondence Not allowed Staff allowed Use of online chat rooms Not allowed Not allowed Use of instant messaging services Not allowed - only within school internal systems with monitored checks As pupils Use of blogs, wikis, podcasts or social networking sites Not allowed - only within school internal systems with monitored checks As pupils Use of video conferencing or other online video meetings Not allowed - apart from those set up by and supervised by staff As pupils School iPads Allowed, but need to be monitored by adults and directed to specific apps.
 Staff allowed, adhering to the school acceptable computing use agreement.
+Apple/Smart watches Not allowed Staff allowed, adhering to the school acceptable computing use agreement.